(EDGAR Online via COMTEX) -- ITEM 2. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

 In addition, management evaluates the results of the operations of our portfolio and individual properties with a primary focus on increasing and enhancing the value, quality and quantity of properties in our real estate holdings.
 Management focuses its efforts on improving underperforming assets through re-leasing efforts, including negotiation of lease renewals and rental rates.
 Properties are regularly evaluated for potential added value appreciation and cashflow and, if lacking such potential, are sold with the equity reinvested in new acquisitions or otherwise allocated in a manner we believe is accretive to our stockholders.
 Our ability to increase assets under management is affected by our ability to raise borrowings and/or capital, coupled with our ability to identify appropriate investments.

 Revenues.
-Total revenues were $4.4 million for the three months ended September 30, 2021 compared to $5.7 million for the same period in 2020, a decrease of approximately $1.3 million or 23%, which is primarily related to the sale of four commercial properties during the nine months ended September 30, 2021.
-The decrease in rental income is also attributed to COVID-19 related tenant workouts, which included rent abatements and deferrals that are being recognized over the remaining lease term.
+Total revenues were approximately $4.6 million for the three months ended March 31, 2022 compared to approximately $5.7 million for the same period in 2021, a decrease of approximately $1.1 million or 19%, which is primarily related to the sale of four commercial properties and 44 model homes during 2021.
+As of March 31, 2022, we had approximately $126.9 million in net real estate assets, compared to approximately $145.3 million in real estate assets at March 31, 2021.

 Table of Contents